-The donor hairs come from the scalp bottom hairline where the finest hairs are found, which, when transplanted into the eyebrows, continue to grow for a lifetime and therefore need to be trimmed typically once a month.
-To provide a natural appearance, the hairs are transplanted primarily one (FUE) and occasionally two at a time, while preserving the direction in which the natural eyebrow hairs grow.
-This is a very delicate procedure, requiring perfect placement of these hairs using our Choi Implanter that is angled at just the right direction and positioned to mimic natural growth.
+The donor hairs come from the back of the scalp, where the healthiest hair is found.
+When they hair is transplanted into the eyebrows, they will continue to grow for a lifetime therefor, they will need to be trimmed about once a month.
+To provide a natural appearance, the one or two hairs are transplanted at a time while preserving the direction of the natural eyebrow hair growth.
+This is a very delicate procedure, requiring perfect placement of these hairs.
+Our Choi Implanter, which we use for the procedure is angled at just the right direction and positioned to mimic natural hair growth.

 For the first two to four days after the procedure, tiny crusts form around each transplanted hair.
 By three to five days, other than some occasional mild pinkness which fades out by the first week, patients are able to return to normal activities without any sign of having had a procedure.
-The transplanted hairs fall out at around two weeks, then start to regrow at three months, where they will continue to grow for a lifetime .
+The transplanted hairs fall out at around two weeks, then start to regrow at three months.
+After the 3 month period, they will continue to grow for a lifetime.